 – 1st Chapter –

 She had no idea what she had become, what had become of her world, her family… and she had long since forgotten what happened to her thoughts.
-She had only words that ran like ticker-tape around her empty and pain-filled skull.
+She had a few words that ran like ticker tape around her empty and pain-filled skull.

 Pain.
 Yes, she knew that word.
 She felt it every day.